Prime Minister parodies (Private Eye)

 Prime Minister parodies are a long-running feature of the British satirical magazine Private Eye, which have been included in the majority of issues since the magazine's inception.
-The parodies consist of one arch satirical personification of the prime minister of the United Kingdom of the day, and use that personification to send up continuously that Prime Minister's personality and style of leadership, and the personalities and general features of his or her cabinet.
+The parodies consist of one arch satirical personification of the prime minister of the United Kingdom of the day, and use that personification to send up continuously that Prime Minister's personality and style of leadership, and the personalities and general features of their cabinet.
 Such are their popularity that the parodies usually find their way into mainstream culture far beyond simply being viewed as a joke within the pages of Private Eye, and are subsequently mentioned often in other journalistic appraisals of the individual in question.

 List by prime minister

-Harold Wilson: Mrs. Wilson's Diary
+Harold Wilson: Mrs Wilson's Diary

 Mrs Wilson's Diary was the imaginary diary of Prime Minister Harold Wilson's wife Mary, in the style of the BBC radio serial Mrs Dale's Diary.
-Written primarily by John Wells with input from Richard Ingrams and Peter Cook, it chronicled the events in Wilson's life from Mary's more down-to-earth and homely perspective.
-Mrs Wilson was presented as seeing herself as comfortably middle-class, in contrast to Harold's working-class pretensions (and middle-class actuality), for example the Wincarnis (a brand of tonic wine) and the worsted suits with two pairs of trousers (Wilson was from Huddersfield, a town known for the manufacture of worsted cloth).
+Written initially by Peter Cook and Richard Ingrams, then by Ingrams and John Wells, it chronicled the events in Wilson's life from Mary's more down-to-earth and homely perspective.
+Much fun was made of the Wilsons' petit-bourgeois lifestyle (her supposed fondness for Wincarnis tonic wine and his for HP sauce), as well as of her poetry.
+(Note: Wilson was often accused of trying to make his background appear more proletarian than it was.)
+The diary revived in 1974, when Wilson returned to Downing Street, before finally coming to an end on his resignation in 1976.

 The "Diary" caught the mood of the nation in the mid- to late 1960s.
 The column subsequently appeared as a sketch on satirical television programmes, and was adapted as a musical play under the eye of Joan Littlewood (music by Jeremy Taylor), being performed in the West End.
-It also inspired a similar feature in the American magazine National Lampoon named Mrs Agnew's Diary, purporting to be the actual journal of Vice President Spiro Agnew's wife Judy.
+It was published in book form, and inspired a similar feature in the American magazine National Lampoon named Mrs Agnew's Diary, purporting to be the actual journal of Vice President Spiro Agnew's wife Judy.

 Edward Heath: Heathco Newsletter

-Heathco Newsletter purported to be an internal missive from Edward Heath, the managing director of a struggling small firm called Heathco, in which Heath keeps his staff up to date and in high spirits with the latest company news.
+Heathco Newsletter purported to be an internal missive from Edward Heath, the managing director of a firm called Heathco, in which Heath addresses his staff in managementese jargon.
+This parodied Heath's emphasis on efficiency and modernisation, as well as his supposed coldness and social awkwardness.
 Cabinet ministers were recast as petty managers and clerks in this satire.
 The company's logo was a stylised yacht (Heath's hobby was yachting).
 The newsletters invariably ended with a request to staff which admonished them for stubbing their cigarettes out in the plastic cups in which the canteen served them with tea.
 Frequent reference was made to the malfunctioning of the Automatic Plastic Beaker Disposal Unit, or APBDU.